ianrenton/ianrenton.com/blog/_drafts/2025-08-10-52-week-ham-radio-challenge-roundup-weeks-29-32.md

 ### Week 30 (21-27 Jul): Make a contact with another participant of the challenge {#week30}

+TODO THIS WEEK

+I also went through the history of those taking part in the Ham Challenge this year, and referenced them against my logbook.
+I have previous QSOs in 2025 with the following Ham Challenge competitors:
+* DC1TC on 2 Feb, 9 Mar & 14 May
+* DL6PL on 2 Feb & 22 Feb
+* KR1ST on 2 Jan & 18 Jan
+* YO3GND on 9 Mar & 14 Mar

+As you would expect, they were all from POTA activations!

 ### Week 31 (28 Jul - 3 Aug): Try a mode you have never tried before. {#week31}

 ### Week 32 (4-10 Aug): Listen to a broadcast station from another country {#week32}